Revisiting the origin of neutrino flavor transformations: DISCUSSIONS

 As our theoretical model allows occurrence of oscillations even if the neutrino is massless, one may argue that the state of a massless particle cannot be changed during its propagation in the vacuum.
 This is the case if the particle remains unperturbed, as exemplified by the free propagation of a photon.
 However, the photonic state can be changed by some scattering process.
-For example, a photon can transform between modes $a$ and $b$ with the assistance of $\Lambda $-type three-level atoms, which have an excited state $\left\vert e\right\rangle $ and two ground states $\left\vert g\right\rangle $ and $\left\vert f\right\rangle $ [38].
+For example, a photon can transform between modes $a$ and $b$ with the assistance of $\Lambda $-type three-level atoms, which have an excited state $\left\vert e\right\rangle $ and two ground states $\left\vert g\right\rangle $ and $\left\vert f\right\rangle $ [46].
 The transitions $ \left\vert e\right\rangle \rightarrow \left\vert g\right\rangle $ and $ \left\vert e\right\rangle \rightarrow \left\vert f\right\rangle $ are respectively coupled to these two modes with the same detuning.
 When the detuning is much larger than the coupling strengths, the photon would oscillate between these two modes through a Raman scattering process, mediated by virtual excitation of the atoms.
 The flavor oscillations of the neutrino bear some similarity to such a Raman process.
 As the neutrino is inevitably disturbed by the vacuum fluctuations of the gauge fields pervading the space, its propagation cannot be really free even in the vacuum.
 The backaction of the virtually excited Z gauge field on the neutrino is analogous to that of the virtually excited atoms on the photon in the Raman process.
 One may further ask: Does there exist any other mechanism that can mediate the neutrino flavor transformation?
 The answer is presumably negative for the following reason.
 The W and Z bosonic fields are the only elements that can interact with the neutrino during its propagation in the vacuum.
 As the neutrino flavor is defined by the charged current that is mediated by the W bosonic field, the vacuum fluctuation of the Z bosonic field seems to be the only mechanism that can change the neutrino flavor.

-This work was supported by the National Natural Science Foundation of China under Grant No. 12274080.
+Finally, it should be noted that the virtual excitation of Z bosons cannot lead to flavor transformations between different flavors of charged leptons owing to their large mass differences.